mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

    - For certain installation types, we might override the above defaults to provide a better default suited for that installation type.
 These will be mentioned in the [documentation outline](https://wiki.mathesar.org/en/projects/installation-documentation-improvement-2)
 2. Pre-install config
    - The defaults Mathesar come with might not suit every use-case.
 These are the **optional** steps that the user may need to perform to adapt Mathesar to their environment.
-   - These settings are targeted towards technical users, mostly done using the command line and it is assumed the user knows what he is doing
+   - These settings are targeted towards technical users, mostly done using the command line, and it is assumed the user knows what he is doing
    - Note: They need to be **performed before starting and using** Mathesar.
-Revisiting this step after using Mathesar for some time will lead to some unexpected state.
-For example, if the internal database URL is changed, the new database won't contain the old metadata information like `Column order` or `Explorations`.
+   - Mathesar related is tightly tied to configurations in this step.
+The user should not expect to retain Mathesar data magically if he is pointing the internal database URL to a different database.
    - The following configuration steps fall into this category
      - Passing in their own secret key as an environment variable.
      - Passing in the credentials of the database to be used as the internal database.